godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 Configuring the project
 -----------------------

 Ok, it's time to configure the project.
-Right now, the only way to run something is to execute the current scene.
-Projects, however, may have several scenes, so one of them must be set as the main scene.
-This is the scene that will be loaded any time the project is run.

 These settings are all stored in a project.godot file, which is a plaintext file in win.ini format (for easy editing).
 There are dozens of settings that you can change in this file to alter how a project executes.
 To simplify this process, Godot provides a project settings dialog, which acts as a sort of